boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 missing 8
 ```

 Thats what we are looking for.
 Much faster, almost as fast as the single sample (low prime number) but almost accurate guesses and missing far fewer.
-Probably good enough for saying yep this is possible.
+Probably good enough for saying yep this is a good idea.

 Of course this needs to be done for each facet, but thats fine, we can adjust it down to make it faster if required.

 This works for large values... but what about small ones?

-Of course it wont.
+Naturally I did not work.
+If you say only wanted to count 100 items... it missed everything.
 At that point we should probably just count them all.
 Or we could combine approaches.

-Lets run it in parallel, but with the prime filters.
-But do it on a sliding scale, so we look at more elements for smaller matches since it faster and if we have say 1 million matches we look every other one.
+Lets run it in parallel, with the prime filters, and do it on a sliding scale, so we look at more elements when we have smaller matches since it fast enough (probably because its branch predictor friendly) and if we have say 1 million matches we look every other one using a prime number skip.
 We in effect use the idea that for a larger sample size its more likely we will get representation of what we are measuring, which makes logical sense.
 Plus if we really want to be a snot about it we can use one of those faster map implementations to cut 20-50% off our map runtime.

 In fact when I tried a version of the server its going to be deployed on it was many times faster than the machine I am working with.
 15 million matching results ran in ~10ms.

 That is a seriously cool result.
 Filter problem solved.
-We can process single filters in under 100 ms and probably all of them in that same time budget.
+We can process single filters in under 100 ms and probably all three of them in that same time budget.
 Plus we can speed it up trivially if we need (even dynamically as it turns out) at the expense of some accuracy.

 # Ranking